Dawson River (Queensland): Course and features

 Expedition National Park and the Precipice National Park are protected areas along the Dawson River.

 The Dawson River was one of a number of Queensland rivers affected by the 2010–11 Queensland floods.
 As the river inundated the town of Theodore it was completely evacuated, a first in Queensland's history.

 History

-Gungabula (also known as Kongabula and Khungabula) is an Australian Aboriginal language of the headwaters of the Dawson River in Central Queensland.
-The language region includes areas within the local government area of Maranoa Region, particularly the towns of Charleville, Augathella and Blackall and as well as the Carnarvon Range.
+Yiman (also known as Iman and Jiman), Wuli Wuli, and Gangalu are Australian Aboriginal languages of the Dawson River in Central Queensland.
+The language region includes areas within the local government areas of Maranoa Regional Council and Banana Shire Council.

 Ludwig Leichhardt explored the area in 1844 and named the river in honour of Robert Dawson, one of Leichhardt's financial backers.

+The Hornet Bank massacre of settlers occurred along the Dawson near Taroom and was followed by reprisal attacks, massacres and dispersion of the indigenous Iman people.